Pros and cons of walk-in tubs

 Walk-in tub safety benefits

-A walk-in tub is safer than a traditional tub because of its design; you can walk in over a low threshold and sit in the tub, so there is less chance of slipping and falling than with a traditional bathtub.
-Walk-in tubs also come with specific safety features such as grab bars, anti-scald valves, slip-resistant flooring and built-in seating.
-Some tubs are equipped with emergency safety switches and self-cleaning systems, which resist mold and bacterial growth.
+A walk-in tub is safer than a traditional tub because of its design; you can walk in over a low threshold and sit in the tub, so there's less chance of slipping and falling than with a traditional bathtub.

 Walk-in tub health benefits